q55/Laundry-POS-System/README.md

 ## Introduction
 Welcome to the Laundry-POS-System!
 This innovative Point of Sale (POS) system is specifically crafted for laundry businesses and is fully designed in Arabic.
 Our system focuses on providing a culturally relevant and user-friendly experience for Arabic-speaking regions.
 It ensures seamless operation in laundry service management, making it an ideal solution for laundry business owners looking to streamline their operations.

+This project was made using js , html and css so it can work as a local website .

 ## Screenshots
 ### Interface :
 ![Image Description 1](https://github.com/q55/Laundry-POS-System/assets/107367949/80edd3cd-97be-4a7b-9e9c-5756b63a3068)